-Guests over the age of 5 are asked to wear masks over their nose and mouth indoors per recommendations by the Virginia Department of Health.
+Because our region is a hot spot for COVID, guests over the age of 5 are asked to wear masks over their nose and mouth indoors per recommendations of the Commonwealth of Virginia.
 Personnel in the Welcome Center are behind a plexiglass screen.
 A hand-sanitizer station is available for guests upon entering the building and Belle Grove follows extra cleaning protocols.

 There are self-guided brochures of the grounds and outdoor signage that interpret the property.
 Belle Grove has picnic tables placed at safe physical distance that guests are welcome to use.
 No pets are permitted on the Belle Grove grounds.

-If we have incidents of positive COVID-19 cases, will close to clean and ensure personnel are safe.
-We apologize for any inconvenience.
+If we have incidents of positive COVID-19 cases, we will close to clean and ensure personnel are safe.
 To confirm we are open, please call 540-869-2028.